Skip to content

 See: https://gitlab.kitware.com/cmake/cmake/-/issues/26228

-Check that the is accepted by the compiler without issuing any diagnostic message.
-The result is stored in an internal cache entry named <result_var>.
+Check that the given flag(s) specified in <flags> are accepted by the <lang> compiler without issuing any diagnostic message.
+The result is stored in an internal cache entry named <result-var>.
 The language <lang> can be one of the supported languages by the CMake's CheckCompilerFlag module.
+Multiple flags can be passed as a semicolon-separated list.

 # CMakeLists.txt